 Risk of Cancellation on a Working Holiday Visa

 Working Holiday visas are cancelled from time to time.
-There have been some instances of cancellation where fraudulent employer references have been provided in applying for the second working holiday visa.
+There have been some instances of cancellation where fraudulent employer references have been provided in applying for working holiday visa extensions.

 Further Visa Options for Working Holiday Visa Holders